 With the Recurring daily trip option, you can set up a set of destinations, which you will only have to do once.
 It will take you half the time to record your log this way, you’ll see.

-And in the process, the Built-In IRS Auditor examines 70 logical conflicts with a smart algorithm, so your recommended mileage log will be IRS-proof, meeting all expectations, without a doubt.
+And in the process, the Built-In IRS Auditor checks and corrects 70 logical conflicts with a smart algorithm, so your recommended mileage log will be IRS-proof, meeting all expectations, without a doubt.

 Try MileageWise without obligation!
 The trial period is 30 days with full features.
 No credit card needed.